yhlleo/uaggan/README.md

 ### Faster version

-Combining the attention module and domain translation module into one generator, inspired by [GANimation](https://arxiv.org/pdf/1807.09251.pdf).
-(Results are not good.)
+Combining the attention module and domain translation module into one generator, inspired by [GANimation](https://arxiv.org/pdf/1807.09251.pdf). (**Results are not good**.)

  - Training